 While a great deal has been accomplished, much more is needed to reduce the length of time people spend on our waiting list.
 In 2016, we began construction on the adjacent property that will allow us to increase the number of dogs we train and Partnerships we create.

 The Israel Guide Dog Center is supported by Friends organizations in Israel, US, UK and Canada.
-Norman continues to serve as President of the organization, while Martin Segal heads the British Friends of the IGDCB, Ayal Lesh is Director of the Canadian Friends of the IGDCB, and guide dog owner Haim Shwartz is currently Chairman of the Israel Board of Directors.
+Norman passed away in February 2020, his son Steven Leventhal now serves as President of the organization, while Martin Segal heads the British Friends of the IGDCB, Ayal Lesh is Director of the Canadian Friends of the IGDCB, and guide dog owner Haim Shwartz is currently Chairman of the Israel Board of Directors.
 Norman’s son Michael Leventhal became the Executive Director in the US to help carry on this inspiring legacy.

 Noach’s journey teaches us two important lessons: 1) dreams can become reality through dedication and hard work, along with help from good and caring people; 2) each and every person can make a difference and change the world.